Skip to main content

 YMHFA content now includes critical components such as cultural considerations, impact of culture on trauma, school violence and bullying, social media impacts, and self-care.
 Additionally, the training has been restructured to include information relevant to young children in the elementary school grades.

-The CDE is seeking public, charter, and private schools, districts, and community organizations to host YMHFA training.
+The California Department of Education (CDE) offers this free training to public, charter, and private schools, districts, and community organizations.
 For more information, please reference the letter from the State Superintendent of Public Instruction which encourages county, district, and charter school administrators to take advantage of this free training.

 2023-24 YMHFA Informational Flyer (PDF)